Peer-Predictive Self-Training for Language Model Reasoning: Abstract

 \section{Abstract}

-\yc{I edited the abstract below but felt it's a bit long.
-Above is a shorter version.} Mechanisms for continued self-improvement of language models without external supervision remain an open challenge.
+Mechanisms for continued self-improvement of language models without external supervision remain an open challenge.
 We propose {\em Peer-Predictive Self-Training} (\method), a label-free fine-tuning framework in which multiple language models improve collaboratively by leveraging a cross-model aggregated response as an internal training signal.
-Given a prompt question, the models generate responses sequentially; the final aggregated answer--often more reliable than individual responses in practice--serves as an internal target for learning.
+Given a prompt question, the models generate responses sequentially; the final aggregated answer--often more reliable than individual responses in practice--serves as an internal reference for learning.
 We measure how informative each intermediate response is about the aggregate using pointwise mutual information (PMI), and use this signal to scale self-training updates.
 Responses already aligned with the aggregate are updated less, while less informative or misaligned responses are updated more.
-On mathematical reasoning benchmarks (SimulEq, Math500, and MultiArith), \method\ improves exact-match accuracy by 2.2--4.3 percentage points across Gemma-2-2B, LLaMA-3.2-1B, and Qwen-2.5-1.5B, and reduces the average generator--verifier gap (GV-Gap) \citep{song2024mind} by 26--40\%, while requiring no external supervision or teacher–student hierarchy and relying solely on cross-model interactions.
+On mathematical reasoning benchmarks (SimulEq, MATH-500-Numeric, and MultiArith), \method\ improves exact-match accuracy by 2.2--4.3 percentage points across Gemma-2-2B, LLaMA-3.2-1B, and Qwen2.5-1.5B, and reduces the average generator--verifier gap (GV-Gap) \citep{song2024mind} by 26--40\%, while requiring no external supervision or teacher--student hierarchy and relying solely on cross-model interactions.
 These results suggest that cross-model generations and peer-predictive feedback can serve as an effective approach for self-supervised training.